oacs/notes/cards/The Diderot Effect.md

 ### The Diderot Effect
 It states that obtaining a new possession often creates a spiral of comsuption that leads to more purchases

+Imagine that you buy a item from a collection, you will be more willing to buy more of the items of the collection, the same concept can be applied to others subjects

 ## References: